 Quick Summary

-• Quality varies enormously, from well-equipped to barely functional
+- Quality varies enormously, from fully equipped to barely functional

-• Most short-term and expat-targeted rentals are furnished
+- Most short-term and expat-targeted lets are furnished

-• Long-term local rentals are more often unfurnished
+- Long-term local tenancies are more often unfurnished

-• Always request an inventory list before signing a furnished contract
+- Always request a written inventario before signing a furnished contract

 What Does Furnished Actually Mean in La Linea?

 In Spain, a furnished rental (piso amueblado) is legally meant to include everything you need to live without buying furniture.
-In practice, standards vary wildly between landlords.
+In practice, standards vary widely between landlords, and the gap between a well-equipped flat and a bare-minimum one is large.

-The best furnished flats you will find in La Linea include a bed with a good mattress, sofa, dining table and chairs, fully equipped kitchen (oven, fridge, washing machine, microwave), wardrobe space, and basic items like a TV.
-Some include kitchenware, linens, and cleaning equipment.
+A genuinely furnished flat in La Linea should include a bed with a decent mattress, sofa, dining table and chairs, fully equipped kitchen (oven, fridge, washing machine, microwave), adequate wardrobe space, and a TV.
+Better landlords also add kitchenware, linens, and cleaning equipment.
 These are genuinely move-in ready.

-Some landlords list a flat as "amueblado" with only the most basic items.
-A mattress on a frame, a single burner hob, and nothing else is technically furnished.
-Ask specifically what is included before viewing.
+Some landlords list a flat as "amueblado" with only the bare minimum.
+A mattress on a frame, a single burner hob, and a microwave is technically furnished by no enforceable standard.
+Ask specifically what is included before viewing and request a written list before you commit.

-Unfurnished (sin muebles or vacio) means the flat is empty.
-In La Linea, truly unfurnished typically means just that: bare walls, empty kitchen, no appliances.
-Some landlords leave white goods (washing machine, fridge) since these are fixed appliances, but do not assume this.
+Unfurnished (sin muebles or vacío) means the flat is empty.
+In La Linea, truly unfurnished typically means bare walls and an empty kitchen.
+Some landlords leave white goods such as a fridge or washing machine since these are fixed installations, but never assume this without asking directly.

 Price Difference: What to Expect